Table of Contents

 In the course of the disease, the typical retrosternal pain can be evaluated.
 A physical exam can reveal e.g. signs of cardiac decompensation or changes in blood pressure.
 Cardiac risk factors can be ascertained in the process as well or be unveiled during the physical examination.

-Noticeable noises especially in connection with complications may be detected in the course of the auscultation.
-A pericardial rub can be heard, which suggests an underlying pericarditis.
+Noticeable noises, especially in connection with complications, may be detected in the course of the auscultation.
+A pericardial rub can be heard, which suggests underlying pericarditis.
 A systolic murmur occurs during ventricular septal perforation or mitral valve insufficiency.
-Pulmonary vascular congestion or a lung edema can cause bilateral basal rales.
+Pulmonary vascular congestion or lung edema can cause bilateral basal rales.

 Lab diagnostics for myocardial infarction